Erin’s Recipe Rundown

 • Be sure the butter is completely at room temperature!
 It won’t whip up with the oil correctly if it is too cold.

 • Use a combination of gluten-free flour and cornstarch to create your own gluten-free cake flour.
-I like to use Bob’s Red Mill Gluten-Free 1:1 Baking Flour for cakes and cupcakes.
+King Arthur Gluten-Free Measure-for-Measure Flour or Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour both work equally well.

-• A combination of oil and butter makes a delicious texture.
+• A combination of oil and butter makes for the perfect texture.
 I highly recommend using both!

 • This batter requires a secret ingredient – AIR!
-Whipping the cupcakes helps add lots of air to the cupcakes and creates a light, airy texture.
+Whipping the cupcakes helps add lots of air to the cupcakes and creates a light, fluffy texture.

 • Adding a pinch of kosher salt to the frosting helps to cut the sweetness and bring out the flavor.